 Oh, what times still lie ahead of us when we will really need the words of the prophet!
 Let us lose no time in turning immediately to God in hope.
 He brings us help in many things, in everything, but we must become quiet to see God at work.

-~ Johann Christoph Blumhardt
+From ~ Johann Christoph Blumhardt

-From The God Who Heals: Words of Hope for a Time of Sickness.
+The God Who Heals: Words of Hope for a Time of Sickness.

 Copyright © 2016 Plough Publishing House.
 Used with permission.

-Prompt for Reflection or Writing: The wasps in the bottle form a striking image of restlessness.
+Writing/Reflection Prompt: The wasps in the bottle form a striking image of restlessness.
 What other image comes to mind for you?
 What image might you use to express the confidence and courage of a quiet spirit?